count-negative/Configurable-Menu/README.md

 ==============
 0.5-Beta
    - Added Dragon theme to put the categories horizontally.
+   - Added Horizontal theme to put  all horizontally.
+   - Added Dragon Inverted theme to put the favorites in left.
    - Implementation of horizontal auto scrolling(do not exist in cinnamon).
    - Implementation of favorites with multiple lines.
+   - Implementation of items multicolumn horizontal.

 0.4-Beta
    - Fixed bug in list view mode that cause lag when you change categories.